Ashjha75/MyDocs/src/content/docs/java/string/0-basic.md

 ## What is the String Constant Pool (SCP)?

 The **String Constant Pool** (also called String Pool or String Intern Pool) is a special memory region in the Heap where Java stores unique String literals.
-It uses the **Flyweight pattern** to save memory by reusing identical string values.
+It uses a memory optimization pattern to save memory by reusing identical string values.

 **Interview Example:**